Fire Protection Double Entry

 The Scenario

 An inspector checks 200 sprinkler heads, 40 alarm devices, and 25 extinguishers in a high-rise.
 All findings go on a paper form.
-Back at the office, someone re-types the entire report for the AHJ and the building owner.
+Back at the office, someone rekeys the entire report for the AHJ and the building owner.

 The Real Impact